Philosocode/philosocode-blog/_posts/courses/web-hero/html/1-intro/2019-02-01-into-to-html.md

 	<h1>Hello, World</h1>
 </div>
 ```
-What do you think: same or different?
 Type the code block into CodePen and see what happens.

 Yeah, both of them produced the same result.
 Now, I have another question: which way do you think is better?

 In the example above, there isn't a huge difference.
 But what about this: